 How much does Google cost?
-The age old question for any small business owner.
+The long-standing question for any small business owner.
 The answer can vary, but it all starts with understanding who your customer is and what they are searching for.

-Digital advertising is a big part of any small business marketing plan, and there is no bigger spot to find your customers than on Google.
+Digital advertising is a big part of any small business marketing plan, and when it comes to connecting with your customers, Google takes the center stage.

-Google Ads is the most popular pay-per-click (PPC) network with digital advertisers, according to PPC Media Survey.
-Google Ads also has one of the best returns on investment of $2 for every $1 you spend.
-Not only can Google get people to click on your ads, but it can also take appropriate actions after they do so.
+Why consider Google Ads?
+It’s the most popular pay-per-click (PPC) network among digital advertisers, according to PPC Media Survey.
+What makes it even more enticing is its impressive return on investment (ROI): a solid $2 for every $1 spent.
+Google Ads not only drives people to click on your ads, but it can also facilitate appropriate actions afterwards.
 This proves that it may be a worthwhile digital marketing tool to invest in.

 It can be a great way to only spend money on advertising that goes directly to your customer base.